logo

 11. Enroll your child in online Spanish classes

 This is an extremely efficient way to give your child the gift of bilingualism.
-Sign up your child today with a free class at Homeschool Spanish Academy, where they will start speaking Spanish immediately!
+Sign up your child today for a free class at Homeschool Spanish Academy, where they will start speaking Spanish immediately!

 By using an online classroom to provide the bulk of instruction and experience, you can focus on supplying the boost at home using the ideas listed above.